macrobian88/hr_suite/README.md

 ## ⭐ Star Us!

 If you find HR Suite helpful, please give us a star on GitHub!
-It helps others discover the project.

 ---